Research shows that more veterans are heading online for information and tools to support their mental health.

 The Right Mix – designed to help manage alcohol consumption.

 OP Life – designed for use with a mental health clinician to help people who are experiencing suicidal thoughts.

-Head to Health – lists a range of mental health resources including help lines, websites and links to apps.
+Head to Health – is a Department of Health portal that lists a range of mental health resources including help lines, websites and links to apps.

 Are you a practitioner or ESO working with veterans?

 Phoenix Australia has resources available on their website for those working with veterans.
 One of these resources is the DVA General Advice Line.
 This free national service can provide advice to those working with veterans on general veteran mental health resources.
 The DVA General Advice Line is available 9am – 5pm Monday to Friday on 1800 838 777.